HouseTrip/housetrip.github.com/_posts/2014-02-19-continuous-deployment.md

 Overall, this system provides for a lot more discipline as you are actually guaranteed that once your work's been merged it will instantly get deployed.
-That makes you think twice about wether you are actually done and ready to issue that pull-request.
+That makes you think twice about whether you are actually done and ready to issue that pull-request.